 8. Improves Heart Health

-Intermittent fasting can reduce inflammatory markers in the blood, lower blood triglycerides, and the bad LDL cholesterol in the body regulates blood sugar level and improves insulin sensitivity (27).
+Intermittent fasting can reduce inflammatory markers in the blood, lower blood triglycerides, and the bad LDL cholesterol in the body regulates blood sugar levels and improves insulin sensitivity (27).

 Homocysteine, interleukin 6 (IL-6) or C-reactive protein (CRP) are certain pro-inflammatory factors that can aid in the development of atherosclerotic plaque.
 Intermittent fasting can reduce the occurrence and promote a healthy heart which means longer years on planet earth (28), (29).